Knox Boxes - Commercial

 Who can authorize a Knox-Box System?

 Knox maintains strict security control by allowing only Mesquite Fire Department to authorize the purchase of each Knox Box in their city.
 A Knox Box can be purchased from the Knox Company.
 Knox website is the recommended method.
 Their website is www.knoxbox.com.
-A Knox Box can also be obtained by filling out an application at 1515 N Galloway Ave at the Fire Administration Office (upstairs).
-If you have any questions, contact the Fire Marshal at email@example.com or by contacting the Mesquite Fire Prevention Division at 972-216-6267.
+If you have any questions, contact the Fire Marshal at firstname.lastname@example.org or by contacting the Mesquite Fire Prevention Division at 972-216-6267.

 How secure is a Knox-Box System?